Oil, gas, nuclear and coal are misunderstood and undervalued

 There is a clear relationship between a country’s GDP per capita and its energy usage per capita.

-If billions want better lives, global energy use will need to rise, not fall.
+If billions want better lives, global energy use needs to rise, not fall.

 Even the International Energy Agency, known for its early decarbonization forecasts of 2030, has adjusted its peak oil demand timeline.
 It now suggests demand could peak in the 2060s, reflecting the reality of rising global energy needs.

-Efforts to reduce fossil fuels and CO₂ emissions with wind and solar have good intentions.
-However, replacing fossil fuels with renewables hasn’t worked as planned.
+Efforts to reduce fossil fuels and CO₂ emissions with wind and solar have good intentions, but it hasn’t worked as planned.
+Here’s why:

-Wind and solar produce power only when conditions allow.
+Wind and solar produce power only when the sun is shining or the wind is blowing.
 They can’t provide power on demand for these needs.

 Power Demand Is Accelerating Faster Than Supply Can Respond